jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 called when the application is loaded.

-Define and export a function called `restoreCSRF` in the `frontend/src/store/csrf.js` that will call the custom `fetch` function with `/api/csrf/restore` as the `url` parameter.
+Define and export a function called `restoreCSRF` in the `frontend/src/store/csrf.js` that will call the custom `csrfFetch` function with `/api/csrf/restore` as the `url` parameter.

 ```js